peheje/JsonSerializerSwift/README.md

 # JsonSerializerSwift
 A simple Json Serializer for Swift

+Update 14-06-2017:

+Merged a pull request, now arrays of primitives are no longer enclosed in tuborg clamps {}.
+Updated tests to reflect this.
+Might be a breaking change, but it is fixing a bug.

 Update 14-09-2016:

 Works with Swift 3.0.
 If you work with Swift 2.0 commit 921763ba36dbf1ce710f615d4c2ef838d2b4af3b will work.
 But I'm not planning on creating separate branches for Swift V2 and V3, so updates from now on will only be added to Swift 3.0 version.